 You can find more information about Ipe features in the manual.

-I'm making three downloads of Ipe available: a binary distribution for Windows, a binary package for Mac OS X, and a source package that should compile on any recent Unix system.
+I'm making four downloads of Ipe available: a binary distribution for Windows, a binary package for Mac OS X, a binary AppImage for Linux, and a source package that should compile on any recent Unix system.